Gentle Concussion Recovery Activities for Kids to Combat Boredom

 Remember to get medical clearance before undertaking anything physical.

 When our daughter's acute concussion symptoms (headaches, dizziness, confusion, and exhaustion) were gone, her doctors began getting her fitness level back.
-We started out slow.
+She started out slow.

 - Swimming laps